ctonyperry/LightBox/README.md

 # LightBox
-Arduino / ESP32 project for controlling lights on an rc car based on rc receiver values.
+Arduino / ESP32 project for controlling lights on an rc car based on receiver values.
 The controller code contained in src/main.cpp is intended to be very readable and self-documenting.

 Some features: